fidacura/cypherseed/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2025 fidacura.
+This is free software distributed under GPL v2.0 terms.